-After 20+ years of traveling up and down the country, I know the best of Croatia.
+After 20+ years of traveling up and down the country and spending the last 11 years living here, you can trust that I know the best of Croatia.

 Here are seven ideas for spending 7 days in Croatia.
 My itinerary ideas cover island hopping, beaches, and coastal city breaks!
 Thanks to these tips, you won’t need to go on a guided tour when you go to Croatia.